coriolinus/lerp-rs/README.md

 implementation automatically.
 In order to use the derive macro, your structures must have only float type fields and all fields much be the same type (all f64 or all f32).

-The automatic lerp derivation will simply lerp each of the fields.
+The automatic lerp derivation will simply lerp each of the fields and works on both named and tuple type structs.

 ```toml
 [dependencies]